Sustainable trade in wildlife products

 - Resurveys of priority Encephalartos species in Mpumalanga

-- Stable isotope and radiocarbon dating techniques for tracing origins of ex situ cycads
+- An investigation of stable isotope and radiocarbon dating techniques for tracing origins of ex situ cycads (see Nature article)

 - Baseline field surveys of priority succulent plant species